xcs400/enigmatic-shore-89928/README.md

 server:
 -------
 node tunnel-connect.js XXXXXXXXX:80 forward 127.0.0.1:1111 127.0.0.1:4444

-XXXXXXXXX=youserer address or name
+with XXXXXXXXX=your server address or name

-client (run localy on your pc
+client (run localy on your pc)
 -------
 node prx.js -p 4444